KULeuvenNeuromechanics/PredSim/README.md

 #### S.bounds

 - **S.bounds.a.lower**: minimal muscle activation.
 Provide a number between 0 and 1.
-Default is *0* [double]
+Default is *0.05* [double]
 - **S.bounds.calcn_dist.lower**: minimal distance between calcanei (origin) in the transversal plane.
 Default is *0.09* m [double]
 - **S.bounds.toes_dist.lower**: minimal distance between toes (origin) in the transversal plane.
 Default is *0.10* m [double]
 - **S.bounds.tibia_dist.lower**: minimal distance between tibiae (origin) in the transversal plane.
 Default is *0.11* m [double]
 - **S.bounds.SLL.upper**: upper bound on left step length in meters.
 If not specified, no bound is implemented on left step length.
 - **S.bounds.SLR.upper**: upper bound on right step length in meters.
 If not specified, no bound is implemented on left step length.
 - **S.bounds.dist_trav.lower**: lower bound on distance travelled over 1 gait cycle in meters.
 Note that if half gait cycle is being simulated, half of S.bounds.dist_trav.lower serves as the lower bound for total distance travelled.
 If not specified, no bound is implemented on left step length.
-- **S.bounds.t_final.upper**: upper bound on final time in seconds.
-If not specified, initial guess of final time is used as the lower bound of final time.
+- **S.bounds.t_final.lower**: upper bound on final time in seconds.
+Default is *0.1* s[double].
-- **S.bounds.t_final.lower**: lower bound on final time in seconds.
-If not specified, initial guess of final time is used as the lower bound of final time.
+- **S.bounds.t_final.upper**: lower bound on final time in seconds for full gait cycle simulation.
+Default is *2* s[double].
+For half gait cycle simulation, half of this value gets implemented as upper bound for final time.
-- **S.bounds.coordinates**: Cell array where each row represents a bound.
-In each row, 1st entry is dof name(s) , 2nd entry is its lower bounds, and 3rd entry is its upper bounds.
+- **S.bounds.coordinates**: Cell array where 1st entry is dof name(s) , 2nd entry is its lower bounds, and 3rd entry is its upper bounds.
 Insert nan to lower bounds to only overwrite upper bounds.
+For another bound, add 3 more entries.
+For example, {{'knee_angle_r','knee_angle_l'},-120,10,'pelvis_tilt',nan,30} implements limit of -120 and 10 on knee angles, and default lower bund with 30 upper bound for pelvis_tilt.

 #### S.metabolicE - metabolic energy